Jimmy Yacabonis: San Diego Padres

 On December 19, 2019, Yacabonis signed a minor league deal with the San Diego Padres.
 Yacabonis did not play in a game for the Padres in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Seattle Mariners

 On August 19, 2020, Yacabonis was traded to the Seattle Mariners in exchange for cash considerations.
 On September 9, Yacabonis was selected to the active roster.
 Yacabonis was designated for assignment by the Mariners on September 15.
 He elected free agency on October 14, 2020.
 On December 29, 2020, Yacabonis re-signed with the Mariners organization on a minor league contract.
-After appearing in 24 games for the Triple-A Tacoma Rainers, posting a 1.72 ERA with 29 strikeouts, Yacabonis had his contract selected on August 28, 2021 by the Mariners.
+After appearing in 24 games for the Triple-A Tacoma Rainiers, posting a 1.72 ERA with 29 strikeouts, Yacabonis had his contract selected on August 28, 2021, by the Mariners.
 On August 30, Yacabonis was designated for assignment by the Mariners without making an appearance.
 On September 2, Yacabonis cleared waivers and was assigned outright to Triple-A Tacoma.
 On October 13, Yacabonis elected free agency.